killtails/4F6273696469616E47697420496E7374616C6C6174696F6E/ObsidianGit/ObsidianGit Installation.md

 ## Vaults
 In Obsidian, a "vault" refers to the directory or folder where your notes are stored.
 It contains all the Markdown files that make up your collection of notes.
 When you create or open a vault in Obsidian, you are essentially working within that specific directory, and Obsidian treats all the Markdown files within that directory as part of your knowledge base.

 To create a new vault or open an existing one in Obsidian, you typically choose a directory on your computer where you want to store your notes.
 Once a vault is created or opened, you can start creating and organizing your notes within that specific directory.
-The concept of vaults aligns with Obsidian's philosophy of keeping your notes in plain text files and providing users with control over their data.

 - After installing Obsidian, you are given the option to
 	- **Create new vault**
 		- Creates a new vault.
 	- **Open folder as vault**
 		- If you have existing vaults or compatible notes.
 	- **Open vault from Obsidian Sync**
 		- If you have an existing Obsidian Sync Account you can use this option to connect and sync your notes.

--
+<span style="color: green;">Create a N</span>